THIS DATE IN HISTORY: Oct. 24

 Orr, in his first season with Chicago, opens the scoring 20 seconds into the game against Blues goalie Eddie Johnston, a longtime teammate with the Boston Bruins.
 His second goal comes during a power play midway through the third period.

-Orr gets his 900th point in his 638th NHL game.
-But he scores just once more before missing the rest of the season and all of 1977-78 with knee injuries.
+He gets his 900th point in his 638th NHL game.
+But Orr scores just once more before missing the rest of the season and all of 1977-78 with knee injuries.

 Video: Bobby Orr revolutionized defensive position